|Publishing Industry Career Development Grants||November 2020||1pm 22 March 2021||early May 2021|

 - Sales/marketing intensives;

-- Upskilling in accessible publishing models;
+- Upskilling in online publishing and accessible publishing models;

 - Attendance at a significant international leadership program;